ImperialCollegeLondon/2022-12-08_singularity_ncl/_episodes/08-singularity-mpi.md

 >
 > > ## Expected output and discussion
 > >
-> > As you will have seen in the commands using the provided template job submission script, we have called `mpirun` on the host system and are passing to MPI the `singularity` executable for which the parameters are the image file and any parameters we want to pass to the image's run script.
-In this case, the parameters are the path/name of the benchmark executable to run.
+> > As you will have seen in the commands using the provided template job submission script, we have called `srun` on the host system and are passing to MPI the `singularity` executable for which the parameters are the image file and any parameters we want to pass to the image's run script.
+In this case, the parameters are the path/name of the benchmark executable to run - `pt2pt/osu_latency`.
 > >
 > > The following shows an example of the output you should expect to see.
 You should have latency values shown for message sizes up to 4MB.
 > >